 We all use Webcam, be it those random video calls, meetings or interviews.
-And for that, what you have to deal with is the crappy little WebCam or no webcam at all.
+And for that, what you have to deal with your crappy little Laptop’s camera.
 Recently, I was stuck in a meeting with my webcam not working and then the idea struck.
 What if I could use my phone’s camera as a webcam?
-For the moment I found one but it was sort of buggy.
+For the moment, I found an app but it was a sort of buggy.
 So, I went in for the search of a good app that could really solve my problem.

 Below is the list of apps that could enable your phone to double up as a webcam.
 These apps are both for Android as well as iOS and works on both Mac and Windows.
 Let’s begin.

-Use Phone’s Camera as Web Camera For PC And Mac
+Use Phone Camera as Web Camera For PC And Mac

 Before we start with the apps, it’s important to know how to connect the phone camera with the client app.
 These apps mentioned below work on a client-server model.
-So, connecting the apps is a methodical task.
+So, connecting them is a standard process.
 To demonstrate I will be using the IP WebCam mobile app and for testing, we will be using the Skype desktop application.

 How to Connect Your Phone Camera

-4. Now, to set up your camera as an IP webcam, you need to download the desktop app on Windows.
-Install it and launch it through the start menu.
-To do that, type “Configure IP Camera Adapter” on the start menu and click on the app when the search result populates.
+3. Now, to set up your smartphone camera as an IP webcam, you need to download and install the desktop app.
+Once done, type “Configure IP Camera Adapter” on the start menu and click on it.

 Apps To Use Phone as WebCam